Learn how to evaluate and integrate the VNC SDK

 Every VNC Cloud connection requires a pair of cloud addresses.
 A cloud address and its associated password authorize a device to join VNC Cloud and either start listening for, or actually establish, connections.
 Typically, Servers listen and Viewers connect, though you can reverse this methodology if you wish; examine Cloud.h for details.
 Note you should transmit and store cloud addresses securely so devices cannot be impersonated.

-Use the <vnc-sdk>/tools/vnccloudaddresstool to obtain cloud addresses in conjunction with your sandbox VNC Cloud API key, or consult the VNC Cloud API documentation to learn how to make cloud API calls directly.
+Consult the VNC Cloud API documentation to learn how to make cloud API calls directly to obtain cloud addresses in conjunction with your sandbox VNC Cloud API key.
 You should obtain one Viewer cloud address (typically with connect permissions) for each device you intend to deploy your Viewer app to, and one Server cloud address (typically with listen permissions) for each device you intend to deploy your Server app to.
 Bundle all cloud addresses whose devices can interconnect in the same group.
 For example, in a remote access product you might create one group for each customer, containing the cloud addresses for all their Viewer and Server devices.
 Other customers will never be able to connect.

 Note the following: